Categories

 Apollo, Greek god of Music and art; Athena / Minerva, Greek and Roman goddess of wisdom.

 Mrs. Snow: “In his birthday suit!
 Well, except that the library hung a sign around his neck that covers him a bit because of a previous complaint.
 The point is, the girls and boys make inappropriate jokes I’m sure, and they peek, and it is a distraction and it is not educational and not christian.
 And as if that isn’t enough, there are books in there filled with pictures of worse statues than that!
-Naked women and naked men, Roman or Polish or whatever, and sometimes they are naked together in the same picture!
+Naked women and naked men, Roman or Polish or whatever, and sometimes the statues are naked together in the same picture!
 It’s obscene and pornographic and it all has to go.
 We used our board influence to have that offensive statue removed, and our chapter is working on the books.”

 Gil: “Do you think sculpture has any place in schools?”

 Mrs. Snow: “Of course!
-Through the board, we are encouraging the school to replace the obscene stature with an inspirational one, such as a bronze of Governor DeSantis, only they complain about the cost.”
+Through the board, we are encouraging the school to replace the obscene statue with an inspirational one, such as a bronze of Governor DeSantis, only they complain about the cost.”

 Gil: “Dave, do you have any thoughts on the cost issue?”